doctrine/DoctrineMongoDBBundle/docs/console.rst

 Console Commands
 ================

-The Doctrine2 ODM integration offers various console commands under the ``doctrine:mongodb`` namespace.
+The Doctrine MongoDB ODM integration offers various console commands under the ``doctrine:mongodb`` namespace.
 To view the command list you can run the console without any arguments: